 What is the Gojam Verandah?
 To me, the Gojam Verandah is a very inspiring place.
 It represents the epitome of acceptance and compassion for this planet’s most destitute, yet precious, waifs.
 Located in Addis Ababa, Ethiopia, it is where the stigma of perhaps the most egregious aftermath of childbirth injury, obstetric fistula, was crushed in a day gone by.
-It is where the miasma emanating from that disagreeable effluvium plaguing the victims of obstetric fistula was finally overlooked and, probably for the first time since their injury, these dear women were compassionately accepted for who they are – human beings with real feelings.
+It is where the miasma emanating from that disagreeable effluvium plaguing the victims of obstetric fistula was finally overlooked and, probably for the first time since their injury, these dear women were compassionately accepted for who they are – human beings with dignity, rights, and feelings equal to you and I.

 On page 112 of her book, “Hospital By The River”, the legendary fistula surgeon, Dr. Catherine Hamlin, gives mention to the Gojam Verandah and the little role it has played in global reproductive health: